S. 3977: Bankruptcy Threshold Adjustment Act of 2026

 Single-asset real estate operators

-If your main business is owning a single real-estate asset, S. 3977 would not let you into the small-business bankruptcy track.
+If your main business is owning a single real-estate asset, S. 3977 would still keep you out of the small-business track.

 Larger affiliated business groups

-If your group of affiliated debtors is above $7,500,000 in combined qualifying debt, the small-business pathway would still be closed.
+If your group of affiliated debtors tops $7,500,000 in combined qualifying debt, the small-business pathway stays closed.

 Public companies and their affiliates